 - Inadequate maintenance of the ferry and its equipment

-- Improper training of workers, overloading ferries with cargo or improperly storing cargo aboard the ferry, fatigued workers falling asleep on the job, or mechanical failures.
-The ferry may also become unsafe when overloaded with passengers.
+- Improper worker training, overloading ferries with cargo or improperly storing cargo aboard the ferry, fatigued workers falling asleep on the job, or mechanical failures may cause the ferry to become unsafe.

 Legal Help and Compensation for Ferry Worker Injuries